davidpacold/workers-airtable-form/README.md

 1. Fork this repository, and clone your forked repo down to your local machine.
 2. Create a valid Airtable base + table, and get the relevant API keys and configuration details.
+3. Enable Cloudflare Turnstile and get the Site Key and Secret Key
-3. Configure a new Pages project in the Cloudflare dashboard, and point it at your forked repository.
+4. Configure a new Pages project in the Cloudflare dashboard, and point it at your forked repository.
 To correctly configure your new project, use the _build command_ and _build directory_ from the ["Pages deployment details"](#pages-deployment-details) section below.
-4. In `worker`, configure the `wrangler.toml` file with your Cloudflare `account_id`, and replace `AIRTABLE_BASE_ID` and `AIRTABLE_TABLE_NAME` with the values from the tutorial.
+5. In `worker`, configure the `wrangler.toml` file with your Cloudflare `account_id`, and replace `AIRTABLE_BASE_ID` and `AIRTABLE_TABLE_NAME` with the values from the tutorial.
 The `FORM_URL` value should match your deployed Pages URL, such as `https://workers-airtable-form.pages.dev`.
 5. With your `wrangler.toml` configured, you can deploy the function using `wrangler publish`. _Note that the repository also includes a GitHub Actions workflow that can automatically deploy your function when you push new commits--see ["GitHub Actions configuration details"](#github-actions-configuration-details) to learn more._
 6. When your Workers function is successfully deployed, you'll get a unique URL representing your function.
 For instance, `https://workers-form-handler.signalnerve.workers.dev`.
 You can take this URL and replace the `FORM_URL` constant in your front-end UI to allow it to successfully submit data to your new function.